 1. Plans and Pricing

-DreamHost Is Cheaper, but InMotion Gives You More Value
+DreamHost Is Cheaper, but InMotion Hosting Gives You More Value

-For instance, DreamHost’s basic managed WordPress plan is significantly more expensive than InMotion’s equivalent.
-For the same money, you can get InMotion’s third-tier bundle for developers and businesses, and enjoy more storage space, the ability to host more websites, and a free CDN (content delivery network).
+For instance, DreamHost’s basic managed WordPress plan is significantly more expensive than InMotion Hosting’s equivalent.
+For the same money, you can get InMotion Hosting’s third-tier bundle for developers and businesses, and enjoy more storage space, the ability to host more websites, and a free CDN (content delivery network).

-Even with shared hosting, InMotion Hosting’s pricing makes sense when you consider that all shared hosting plans come with unlimited storage, at least two websites, and unlimited free emails.
-DreamHost gives you none of the above on its Shared Starter plan.
+Even with shared hosting, InMotion Hosting’s pricing makes sense when you consider that all shared hosting plans come with unlimited storage, at least one website, and a free SSL.
+DreamHost gives you fewer features overall.

-It’s worth noting that InMotion’s lower-tier plans do not have billing terms shorter than one year, while DreamHost allows you to pay monthly.
+It’s worth noting that InMotion Hosting’s lower-tier plans do not have billing terms shorter than one year, while DreamHost allows you to pay monthly.
 Beware, though: If you do choose a month-long billing cycle with DreamHost, those attractive advertised prices will almost double.

-InMotion Goes the Extra Mile, while DreamHost Keeps Things Basic
+InMotion Hosting Goes the Extra Mile, while DreamHost Keeps Things Basic

 |Automatic Backups||Available for an additional fee||Yes|